BEROCHLU/kf2-autokick-level-and-perk/README.md

 * You are able to auto-kick level or perk without mutator as Ranked Server.
 * I'm not original creator, I fixed a issue and improved, add perk-kick features.

-Original mutator is here (not available)
+Original script is here. (not available)
 https://forums.tripwireinteractive.com/forum/killing-floor-2/killing-floor-2-modifications/general-modding-discussion-ad/beta-mod-releases/115511-webadmin-auto-kick-players-by-perk-level

 # How to install